 What Can I Do Now?

-We know this is a difficult decision.
-It is likely some will not agree or wish we had come to a different conclusion.
+We know this is has been a difficult decision.
+It is likely some wish we would fully return to normal while others wish we were still only providing online services.
 That is understandable.
 However, let us not allow frustration and disappointment to cause us to miss out on the ways God is still moving and working.

 You have heard our church use two phrases during this time.
 First, if you can't go to church be the church.
 We can still honor Jesus.
 We can still serve Him and worship Him well.
 Secondly, unprecedented times give way to unprecedented opportunities.
 Now, more than ever, people will be looking for answers.
 The church has a tremendous opportunity to reach out to people who may never otherwise enter our church building.
 Here are a few ways in which you can honor our Savior well and continue to make a difference in the world.